Bunnerong Power Station: Bunnerong 'B' Station - 200 MW

 Bunnerong 'B' Station began operation in 1939, with the commissioning of a 3-stage 50 MW turbo-alternator (Number 8) supplied by C.A.
 Parsons and Company.
 A second 50 MW turbine (Number 9) followed in 1941, bringing the capacity of Bunnerong to 275 MW.
-Bunnerong 'B' Boilerhouse had four Babcock & Wilcox pulverized fuel boilers, each produced 300,000lbs/hr of steam at 600psi.
+Bunnerong 'B' Boilerhouse had four Babcock & Wilcox pulverized fuel boilers, each produced 300,000 lbs/hr of steam at 600psi.
 In 1949, two oil fired, Velox boilers from Gibson, Battle & Co Pty Ltd of Sydney were added.
-Each could produce an additional 165,000lbs/hr of steam at 600PSI and 825°F. Being a range type station these Velox boilers could supply steam to either A or B stations.
+Each could produce an additional 165,000 lbs/hr of steam at 600PSI and 825 °F. Being a range type station these Velox boilers could supply steam to either A or B stations.

 The boilers of 'A' Station suffered from reduced efficiency and clinker-related shutdowns owing to shortages of high grade hand-selected coal after the mechanization of mining began.
 The more modern 'B' Station was designed to handle the lower quality, impure coal extracted in mechanized mining, but supply difficulties meant that it often received the high grade product intended for 'A' Station.
 In 1946, supplementary oil burners were fitted to every boiler, to mitigate the consequences of coal shortages and quality issues.

 A third 50 MW Parsons turbo-alternator was commissioned in 1947, followed by a fourth identical unit.
-These final two machines were fed by four Simon-Carves pulverized fuel boilers rated at 300,000lb/hour, exhausting to a large concrete chimney.
-The completion of Bunnerong 'B' Station increased the total capacity to a continuously-rated 375 MW, making Bunnerong the largest power station in the southern hemisphere.
+These final two machines were fed by four Simon-Carves pulverized fuel boilers rated at 300,000 lb/hour, exhausting to a large concrete chimney.
+The completion of Bunnerong 'B' Station increased the total capacity to a continuously rated 375 MW, making Bunnerong the largest power station in the southern hemisphere.
 During overload testing in 1958, a maximum of 382 MW was achieved.

 After the completion of 'B' Station, more than 1,600 people were employed on the site.
 A number of industrial disputes relating to unsatisfactory working conditions resulted in reduced power output, sometimes for weeks on end.